Broncos fire Fangio as head coach after three seasons

 His Denver defenses did perform well during his term, at least statistically.
 The Broncos were No. 1 in red zone defense in both the 2019 and 2020 seasons and they ranked in No. 3 in points allowed this year.
 But his 30 losses marked the highest three-year total by any Broncos’ coach.

 It also became obvious late in the season that Drew Lock is a better quarterback now than he was when Shurmur took over prior to the 2020 season.
-And for all the complaints about the Broncos not running the ball enough, they had the league’s first running back duo in Melvin Gordon (918) and Javonte Williams (903) to each rush for 900 yards in 10 years.
+And for all the complaints about the Broncos not running the ball enough, they had the league’s first running back duo in 10 years in Melvin Gordon (918) and Javonte Williams (903) to each rush for 900 yards.

+The rest of the Broncos' assistant coaches were conducting exit interviews with plays Sunday morning.
+They are to meet individually with Paton over the next two days.

 The new head coach will likely have the authority to pick his own coaching staff.
-Some Broncos’ assistant coaches like defensive line coach Bill Kollar and defensive backs coach Christian Parker have another year or two left on their contracts and could be retained.
+Some Broncos’ assistant coaches like defensive line coach Bill Kollar, receivers coach Zach Azzanni and defensive backs coach Christian Parker have another year or two left on their contracts and could be retained.

+“Our search to find the next head coach of the Broncos will be a comprehensive, collaborative process.
+We’re approaching it with an open mind and look forward to spending time with some outstanding candidates.

+“With the foundation in place, the progress that’s been made and the resources we have to get better, I’m excited about the future of our team.
+We will find an outstanding leader and head coach for the Broncos and our fans.”

 Sources told 9News that firing Fangio wasn’t as easy for Paton as it might have been for many Broncos fans.
-Paton thought long and hard about retaining Fangio for his defensive prowess and addressing the lackluster offense and special teams by making changes to the offensive and special teams staff and upgrading the quarterback position.
-But in the end, Paton thought it best to start fresh by overhauling his coaching staff starting with the men at the top.
+Paton thought long and hard in recent weeks about retaining Fangio for his defensive prowess and addressing the lackluster offense and special teams by making changes to the offensive and special teams staff and upgrading the quarterback position.
+But in the end, Paton thought it best to start fresh by overhauling his coaching staff starting with the man on top.

 Among the head coaching candidates the Broncos may consider are former Eagles’ coach Doug Pederson, current Cowboys’ defensive coordinator Dan Quinn and Packers offensive coordinator Nathaniel Hackett to name a few.
 There have also been reports that the University of Michigan and former 49ers head coach Jim Harbaugh would also listen to NFL teams with head coach vacancies.